Sophie Román Haug: Club career

 After playing for Kløfta Idrettslag, she went to LSK Kvinner in 2015.
 She was heavily involved in her team winning both the cup and the league in 2018, with 14 league goals.
 She became LSK's top scorer in 2020 with eight goals.
 In 2021, she was named to the team of the year in the Toppserien by NTB, after nine goals in 15 league games.

 In January 2022, she signed for Roma, becoming the most expensive sale from LSK Kvinner ever.

 In September 2023, she signed for Liverpool for an undisclosed fee.
 She scored her first goal for Liverpool on 12 November 2023 against Tottenham Hotspur, equalizing the game 1-1 in the 66th minute.

 On 21 October 2025, Liverpool announced that Román Haug had suffered an anterior-cruciate ligament (ACL) injury, just a week after teammate Marie Höbinger had ruptured hers.

 International career

 Youth

-Haug had an extensive career for Norwegian youth national teams.
-She has international matches for U15, U16, U17, U19, U23, and the senior Norwegian national team.
+Haug has represented Norway at U15, U16, U17, U19, and U23 level, as well as the senior national team.

 On 21 July 2018, she scored a goal in a 1–0 victory over France during the UEFA Under-19 European Championship.